 For someone who is new to the Catholic school system, an understandable question is what makes the schools Catholic?
 There is much that distinguishes Catholic schools, which students and their families can readily observe.
-The Religion Handbook below will provide you with answers.

 In addition to the above items are the following critically important dimensions of Catholic schools:

 - Teachers strive to integrate their faith with their teaching and interactions with everyone.